An Arab-American Mecca

 Apartment Hunting

 Unlike some of its neighbors, only about a quarter of the population in Dearborn are renters.
 This means two important things: a lot of places, and not a lot of competition!
-Since the city’s population is mostly families, the common rentals are single-family homes.
+The common rentals are single-family homes.
 Also, expect to find some town houses/condos, smaller two or three-flat buildings and a few small, low-level complexes, as well as some much larger complexes.

 Style and Pricing:

 There’s some nice variety in Dearborn pads.
-If you’re looking for spacious, historic houses, Dearborn’s got plenty of them – unfortunately most of them aren’t for rent.
-The most common rental houses you’ll find are cozy little brick bungalows and ranches, or new and ritzy cookie-cutter town homes.
+If you’re looking for spacious, historic houses, Dearborn’s got plenty of them.
+The most common rental houses you’ll find are cozy little brick bungalows and ranches, or new cookie-cutter town homes.
 Very “Metro Detroit”, if you ask us.
 Apartment-type housing tends to be newer and nicer.
 No matter what type of housing you choose, you won’t go far over $1000 a month, unless it’s a very nice place or in a very desired area, then expect to pay into the mid 1000s.

 Utilities and Fees: